mmourani/laravel-api-boilerplate/docs/DEVELOPMENT_PLAN.md

-# Development Plan (Updated April 19, 2025)
+# Development Plan (Updated April 20, 2025)

-## Current Sprint: Soft Delete and Search Implementation
+## Current Sprint: Coverage Improvement and Documentation

 This document outlines the current development plan and priorities for the Laravel SaaS Boilerplate project, building upon our existing implementation plan and next steps documentation.